usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 }
 {{< /highlight >}}

-In this case, the `links` object array on line 9 provides a reference to Homeland Security Policy Directive (HSPD) 12 by specifying the URL in the `href` property.
-The OSCAL pre-defined "reference" value is used  for the `rel`, providing context for the purpose of this specific `link`.
+In this case, the `links` object array on line 9 provides an object (one lines 10-14) that references Homeland Security Policy Directive (HSPD) 12 by specifying the URL in its `href` property.
+The `rel` property uses the OSCAL pre-defined "reference" value, indicating that this specific link object is a "reference" link.
 The `text` property provides an associated label for the `link` which may be useful when rendering the SSP in other formats (e.g., HTML, PDF).

-Lines 16-18 demonstrate the use of link to point to the organization's official logo.
-An absolute URL was used to point to the location of the referenced content, however, it should be noted that the `href` property also permits the use of relative URL paths.
-If the referenced resource is located is on the same host, then a relative URL path could be used.
-The `rel` property was set to "logo" to indicate the link is to a logo image.
+Lines 16-189 demonstrate the use of a link to point to the organization's official logo.
+An absolute URL is used to point to the location of the referenced content, however, it should be noted that the `href` property also permits the use of relative URL paths.
+If the referenced resource is located is on the same host, then a relative URL path could be used instead.
+The `rel` property is set to "logo" to indicate the link is to a logo image.
 The `media-type` property was included to let any rendering tools know that the logo content is a Portable Network Graphics (PNG) image type.
-The optional `text` property was excluded for brevity of this example.
+The optional `text` property is excluded in this example for brevity.
 {{% /tab %}}
 {{% tab %}}
 {{< highlight yaml "linenos=table" >}}